Getting “Stuck” in a Corner in Dogs

 Outlook on current research

 Another area of research focuses on the genetic factors that can increase the risk of such Behavioral changes.
 Some breeds appear to be more predisposed to neurological disorders that lead to such behaviors.
-Genome-wide association studies (GWAS) are being conducted to identify potential genetic markers associated with getting “stuck” in corners.
+Genome-wide association studies (GWAS) are being conducted to identify potential genetic markers associated with ‘getting stuck’ in corners.

 Research is still ongoing, and there is a need for long-term studies to better understand the complex interactions between genetic, neurological, environmental, and nutritional factors.
-The findings from these studies will help develop more effective diagnostic and treatment strategies to improve the well-being of dogs suffering from such Behavioral changes.
+The findings from these studies will help develop more effective diagnosis and treatment strategies to improve the well-being of dogs suffering from such Behavioral changes.

 Frequently asked questions